 HSP can work in both ways, although the ideal way is to be preventative.

-However, should a company face a situation where they have been found for being non-compliant, we can support them in understanding what the requirements are and advise on what corrective actions should be taken to resolve this.
+However, if a company finds itself in a situation of non-compliance, we can assist them in understanding the requirements and provide advice on the corrective actions they should take to resolve the issue.

 If a business if facing a penalty, it may be due to the fact that their process or systems are not working, or they don’t have local experts in place, and so we can do a root cause analysis and advise on corrective actions, or execute these actions ourselves should the customer wish.